Good Tenant/Good Neighbor

-Annual Re-Certification and Reporting Income/Family Size Changes
+Annual Re-Certification and Reporting Changes in Income/Family Size

 All voucher-holders must re-certify every year.
 Also, voucher-holders must report all changes in household income to FWHS within 10 days of the change, and it must be submitted in writing either by mail, email, fax or in-person.
 An income decrease will be effective the first of the next month, after the decrease is reported.
 An increase will go into effect 30 days from the date of the change.